 I personally booked this well-reviewed tour with everything included, and I couldn’t recommend it enough !

-What to Pack ?
+What to Pack for the Acatenango Volcano Hike?
 (Even if Tour Provides Gear)

 Even though most tours provide warm clothes, I still brought: